 7. Kani Salad

-Kani salad or imitation crab salad is a refreshing and light dish, a perfect contrast with a plate of hearty sushi rolls.
+Kani salad, made with imitation crab, is a refreshing and light dish that offers a pleasant contrast to hearty sushi rolls.
 To make this dish, you need five ingredients: Kani, julienne cut cucumber and carrots, cabbage or lettuce, and spicy mayo.

 Although it uses Japanese ingredients, Kani salad is not from Japan.
 It’s a dish that originated in America, so finding it in traditional Japanese restaurants is challenging.